gruberlab/mpact/README.md

 ## Instalation

-MPACT does not need to be installed.
-The user should only download one of the Docker files or the MAPCT python script.
+We provide docker files for an easy installation.
+Alternatively, the user can download the MPACT program and perform a manual instalkation of the required third-party applications.

 ## Requirements

 ### Using the docker file

-In this case, you must only install the Docker program (https://www.docker.com/) on your computer.
+In this case, you must install the Docker program (https://www.docker.com/) on your computer.

 ### Using the MPACT python script